How to Change a Diaper: A Step-By Step Guide

 Diaper changing might feel intimidating at first, but with the steps and tips listed here, it will become second-nature in no time!

-Make each diaper change a special moment between you and your baby, keep lots of Mustela Baby Wipes within reach, and use the right diaper changing products to prevent diaper rash and keep your baby’s bottom comfortable and healthy.
+Make each diaper change a special moment between you and your baby, keep lots of Mustela Baby Wipes within reach, and use the right diaper changing products, like our Diaper Rash Sprayable Cream, to prevent diaper rash and keep your baby’s bottom comfortable and healthy.
 Happy changing!